TizianoIannaccio/Network-Analytics/README.md

 You will find:

-1 - A folder named Nodes, in which there are 6 nodes tables: one for each family (5) and one for the full network.
+1 - A branch named Nodes, in which there are 6 nodes tables: one for each family (5) and one for the full network.
 Each file is in the format .xlsx.

-2 - A folder named Edges, in which there are 6 edges tables: one for each family (5) and one for the full network.
+2 - A branch named Edges, in which there are 6 edges tables: one for each family (5) and one for the full network.
 Each file is in the format .xlsx.

-3 - A LateX file, which contains the code we used to generate our presentation.
+3 - A branch named Images, in which there are all the images we used in our presentation.

-4 - A folder named Images, in which there are all the images we used in our presentation.
+4 - A LateX file, which contains the code we used to generate our presentation.

 5 - A Python file, which contains the code we used to make the analysis.